YinShi2001/FigureBed/README.md

-# PictureBed
+# FigureBed
-This is my picture bed
+This is my Figure bed